Bootes Seasons Marker

 Bootes as Seasons Marker rock art

-This Negev rock art Fig.2 presents us with an example, of star knowledge, that marks the season’s appearance in a single glance.
-In this rock art, we see three figures in a circle like an arrangement.
-This repeated figure, constellation Bootes, engraved in different positions as seen in the sky according to seasons.
-It is recognizable by its kite-like body shape, the extension of hands over its head, and the dagger.
-This sky intricate knowledge dates this rock art to the Greek era appearance in Israel about 2000BP.
+Fig.2 of the Negev rock art shows us an example of employing star knowledge.
+In this rock art, we see three similar figures in a circle like an arrangement.
+The repeated image shows the Bootes constellation as it appears in the sky at different seasons.
+It is recognizable by its kite-like body shape, the shiny star Arcturus, the extended hands over its head, and the dagger.

 The different figure positions, in Fig.2, show the constellation Bootes rising pose for each season.
-In the springtime, it rises bouncing back to life after its departure in Fall, in the Summer it stands erect and in Fall it vanishes from the sky as illustrated by the constellation falling positions, in Fig.2, a pose that signifies death.
-The ibex (Fertility God Ibex and Rockart) takes Boote’s spot, which is absent from the sky during the wintertime.
-This marks the wintertime as a fertile season until Boote’s spring appearance.
+In spring, it rises bouncing back to life after its demise in fall, in summer it stands upright, and in autumn, it vanishes from the sky as seen by the constellation falling pose, which symbolizes death.
+The ibex (Fertility God Orion constellation see, Ibex and Rock art) takes Boote’s place as a symbol of the current fertile season, the winter, which lasts until Bootes reappears in spring.